hyee/dbcli/README.md

 * The `alias` command to reduce the frequent inputs
 * The powerful `snap` and `ora` commands as the replacement of the standard CLI scripts, so that DBA is able to quickly define and execute the SQL templates with the smallest input
 * Support SSH operations
-* Provides the graph charts of the database performance
+* Provides the graph charts of the database performance, refer to the "chart" command
 * Easy to extend, modify or deploy, because most of the source code is not required to compile
 * Easily switch to the db built-in cli utility